blackberry/bbUI.js/README.md

 ## Documentation

-We've provided documentation for each of the controls in our wiki and you can check out the table of contents below to find the information you're looking for
+We've provided documentation for each of the controls in our wiki and you can check out the table of contents below to find the information you're looking for:

 ### The Basics